Planning a travel adventure will always be a little bit nerve-wracking, but it can be even worse when you have a pet.

-Of course, you’re not going to just leave your pet in the house alone.
+Of course, you’re not going just to leave your pet in the house alone.
 I know cats like to be independent and have their space, but this is a step too far!

 Either way, whoever looks after them needs to know what your pet can and can’t eat.
 They also need to know how often they’re fed, and the usual times they tend to eat.

 Let them spend time in their temporary home

 Let them spend a decent amount of time getting to know their temporary home, so it’s not as much of a shock to them when they eventually live there for a short while.

 Some places where you can keep pets while going on holiday might let you bring them over a few times to get used to the place, but not all of them do.
 So, in an ideal world, you’ll find a pet sitter and take your pet to see them multiple times before leaving.

-Bring their favorite toys with them
+Bring their favourite toys with them

-Every pet has one or two toys that they’ve always played with and find a lot of comfort in.
+Every pet has one or two comfort toys that they have always played with.
 You’ve seen them lying around grabbing at these toys, and they always seem to have a fun time.